Media Culture and Communication (with Foundation Year)

 You'll produce social media campaign communications as well as reviews and formal academic essay writing.

-We use a diverse range of learning and teaching methods on the course including seminars, workshops, field trips, projects, placements, student-led research and live briefs.
-Mixing classroom learning, communication and discussion with online resources, together with lectures and guest lectures and individual tutorials.
+Learn through a mix of learning and teaching methods, including lectures, seminars, workshops, field trips, projects, placements, student-led research and live briefs.
+We teach theory and practice in combination, mixing classroom learning, communication and discussion with online resources, lectures, guest lectures and individual tutorials.

 The centre engages Bristol's vibrant community of media innovators through collaborations.
 You'll have opportunities to take part in research events and conferences and work on live briefs, drawing on the centre's latest research.